 Trevor (Spencer Brown), is having a bad time of it.
 He’s out of work and married to an overbearing bitch Bobbi (Lauren Socha, Fanged Up).
 He hides in the shed on his allotment painting miniatures for fantasy war games with his friend Graham (Ewen MacIntosh, Fanged Up).
-Even this is threatened by Mr. Parsons (Kane Hodder, To Hell And Back: The Kane Hodder Story, Victor Crowley) who’s started a petition to have Trevor evicted due to the state of his lot.
+Even this is threatened by Mr. Parsons (Kane Hodder, To Hell And Back: The Kane Hodder Story, The Good Things Devils Do) who’s started a petition to have Trevor evicted due to the state of his lot.

 An accident leaves Parsons dead, but, of course, it happens on the day the dead decide to rise from their graves.
 Can Trevor and Graham save themselves?
 Should they try to save Bobbi, or more importantly, her friend Harriet (Emily Booth, Cradle Of Fear, Evil Aliens)?

 I mentioned familiar faces, and apart from Hodder and Booth, Bill Moseley, (The Texas Chainsaw Massacre 2, Crepitus, The Church), Michael Berryman (The Hills Have Eyes, Hell’s Kitty) and Brian Blessed (Flash Gordon) all make an appearance.
 Even Warren Speed, (Zombie Women Of Satan, Coulrophobia) dusts off his Pervo the Clown costume for a cameo.